Last Updated on March 20, 2026 by James Hartley

 Bassano v Toft [2014] EWHC 377 (QB)

 Party typed “Agreed, John” at end of email.
-Later claimed just a casual exchange, not a contract.
+Later claimed it was casual, not a contract.
 Court disagreed.

 “An electronic signature is simply evidence of a person’s intention to authenticate a document or to indicate agreement with its contents.”